Mike-Stringer/Serverless-PractiseDB/README.md

 ## Notes

+**Make union between transaction dates and registration dates to cover every date of both

 - Using SQLite console, SQLite Studio, POWER BI
 - No keys in schema, utilise POWER BI UI to pull together relation (can also do this is SQLite Studio)
 - Compare figures of metric from POWER BI using query results